-Blacken the circle if the affiliate is not organized in Texas and does not have nexus (i.e., physical presence) in Texas.
+Blacken the circle if the affiliate is not organized in Texas and does not have nexus in Texas.

-Texas Franchise Tax Affiliate Schedule
+Form 05-166 Texas Franchise Tax Affiliate Schedule

 Filing Requirements: A reporting entity filing a combined report on behalf of an affiliated group engaged in a unitary business must complete the required information for each member of the group, including the reporting entity, on this form (Form 05-166).
 Attach as many forms as necessary.
-"If an affiliate is listed in affiliate extension (form 05-165) or the affiliate has ended its franchise tax responsibility and identified the reporting entity in its request for a Certificate of Account Status (form 05-359) the entity must be listed on the affiliate schedule (form 05-166)."
-If the affiliation was made in error in ether one of filing mention, please send a letter asking for the affiliation to be disconnected

-Additional Reporting Requirement for Combined Groups with Temporary Credit - The reporting entity of a combined group with a temporary credit for business loss carryforward preserved for itself and/or its affiliates must submit common owner information using WebFile or by filing Form 05-177.
+Additional Reporting Requirement for Combined Groups with Temporary Credit - The reporting entity of a combined group with a temporary credit for business loss carryforward preserved for itself and/or its affiliates must submit common owner information using Webfile or by filing Form 05-177.
 This information must be submitted to satisfy franchise tax filing requirements, even if the combined group is not claiming the credit on the current year's report.
 Submit the common owner information before or with your franchise tax report to prevent processing delays.
 If you submit the common owner information after you file your report, it will NOT immediately process to your account.